laouer/albert/README.md

 * Loss of consistency between sentences: In the BERT document, Google proposed a technique for predicting the next sentence to improve the performance of the model in downstream tasks, but subsequent studies showed that this technique was not reliable.
 The researchers used a loss of sentence order prediction (SOP) to model inter-sentence consistency in ALBERT, which allowed the new model to perform better in multi-sentence coding tasks.

+## Data preparation

 > I provide in this github a [Dockerfile](docker/Dockerfile) with all needed tools:

 ```bash
 git clone https://github.com/laouer/albert-utils.git
 ```

-## Data preparation

-To finetune Albert, we need to obtain the targeted corpus (we detail here the preparation of the wikipedia data)
+To finetune Albert, we need to obtain the targeted corpus (we detail here the processing of the wikipedia data)

 * Download the French corpus of [Wikipedia](https://dumps.wikimedia.org/)